 - Bank From Anywhere.
 With online banking, you can pay your bills and manage your accounts while at home in your pajamas.
 Or you can do it from anywhere in the world.
 Wherever you have an Internet connection, you have the ability to work with your money.

 Some banks operate entirely online.
 They offer the same services as the bank in your neighborhood.
-But they don't have expenses such as keeping a bunch of branches open and fully staffed.
+But they don't have expenses such as keeping a lot of branches open and fully staffed.
 That can translate into real savings – and even earnings – for you.

 Without the costs of overhead, online banks can offer higher interest on savings and checking accounts.
 They also tend to offer lower fees and fewer restrictions on minimum balances and withdrawals.